vmware-tanzu/cartographer/rfc/rfc-0000-allow-resources-to-report-status.md

     * For `matchConditions`, authors need only define the `type` and `status` of the condition for Cartographer to read.
 In the owner status, the full condition will be reflected (with the `reason`, `message`, etc.)
     * For `matchFields`, the spec is based off of `matchFields` in blueprint resource options.
 Authors need to define the `key` and `operator`, and potentially the `values` (if the operator is `In` or `NotIn`).
 Authors can also optionally define a `messagePath`, which is a path in the resource where Cartographer can pull off a message to display in the owner status.

-Each owner's status.resources will now include a `conditions` field.
+Each owner's status.resources will now include a `conditions` field (of type []metav1.condition).
 To make room for future extensibility, this will be an array of conditions, though this RFC only defines one condition to be included here.
 The condition will be of `type` 'Healthy' and will report a `status` of 'True', 'False', or 'Unknown'.
-The condition will also have a `reason` which will be based off the `healthyConditionRule` as follows:
+The condition will also have a `reason` which will be based off the `healthRule` as follows:

 * If `alwaysHealthy: {}`, `reason: AlwaysHealthy`.
 * If `singleConditionType: X`, `reason: XCondition`.
 * If `multiMatch: ...`, `reason: (MatchedCondition|MatchedField)`.

-If the `healthyConditionRule` is not `alwaysHealthy`, the condition will also have a message.
+If the `healthRule` is not `alwaysHealthy`, the condition will also have a message.
 For `singleConditionType`, the message will be propagated from the specified condition.
 For `multiMatch`, the message will specify the value of the matched condition or field, and then display the message of the matched condition or the message at the path specified in `matchFields`.

 In the case of `multiMatch`, if there is more than one matching condition or field that caused the resource to enter it's current state, the first one read will be propagated by Cartographer.